 Long term measures include extending the City's shallow water intake.
 In September 2019, the City's Engineering Consultant submitted a report titled; Conceptual Design of the Extension of Intake No. 2 for review.
-The document updated key elements of the 2004 Conceptual Design which comprised of extending Intake No. 2 (3,400 feet in length) to a depth of approximately 60 feet.
-The report included; cost estimations, a preliminary schedule, water quality assessment, hydraulic analysis, pipe design and construction and permitting strategy.
-Additional measures include developing and/or enhancing interconnections between neighboring public water systems, and continued and advanced source water protection activities.
+The document updated key elements of the 2004 Conceptual Design which comprised of extending Intake #2 (3,400 feet in length) to a depth of approximately 60 feet.
+The report included cost estimations, a preliminary schedule, water quality assessment, hydraulic analysis, pipe design and construction and permitting strategy.
+In August of 2022, the City announced a request for proposal (RFP) for engineering services relative to the design phase of the Intake #2 extension project.

+Additional measures include developing and/or enhancing interconnections between neighboring public water systems and continued and advanced source water protection activities.
 Source water protection activities are also part of the HAB Action Plan that the New York State Department of Environmental Conservation (NYSDEC) is developing in collaboration with steering committees.